milanaknezevic/Conway-Game-Of-Life/README.md

 -Any live cell with two or three live neighbours lives on to the next generation.
 -Any live cell with more than three live neighbours dies, as if by overpopulation.
 -Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+A live cell dies if it has fewer than two live neighbors.
+A live cell with two or three live neighbors lives on to the next generation.
+A live cell with more than three live neighbors dies.
+A dead cell will be brought back to live if it has exactly three live neighbors.